deepaannjohn/deepaannjohn.github.io/gatsby/content/blog/GraphQL/graphql.md

 **What is GraphQL?**
 A layer between the front end client and backend data base.
-If there are multuple data servers (eg: mongo, db2, sql), the client have to talk only to GraphQL GraphQL clients are in control of the data they need.
-The will request fr the data that they need (APIS return all the data where as graphQL return only necessary data, no overfetching) eg query from the client requesting for particular fields:
+If there are multiple data servers (eg: mongo, db2, sql), the client has to talk only to GraphQL GraphQL clients are in control of the data they need.
+They will request fr the data that they need (APIs return all the data where as graphQL return only necessary data, no overfetching)
+eg: query from the client requesting for particular fields:
 {
     emplyee(id: 42) {
         firstName